hkirk/ST2ITS2_Material/slide_server/slides/Week 10/mvvm.md

 * UI Forms and controls<br/><!-- .element: class="fragment" -->
     * We can properly reuse the forms and controls
 * What a about alarms - showing when the presure is to high or to low<br/><!-- .element: class="fragment" -->
-    * And still have these testable
+    * And still have these testable - *I know we don't have test in this course.*

 note: